Mando75/Sim-React/README.md

+## Getting Going

+Have Yarn and Node

+`yarn install`

+`yarn start`

+...and you're done!

+DEAR LEADER will be managing master branch.
+That automatic deploys to [here](https://byui-econ-sim.herokuapp.com)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>